YirenZzz/EventTicketing/README.md

 ### Mobile Staff Operations

-The check-in system is specifically engineered for mobile usage, recognizing that event staff frequently operate in dynamic environments where desktop access is impractical.
+The check-in system is designed for mobile usage, recognizing that event staff frequently operate in dynamic environments where desktop access is impractical.

 ![171745109747_.pic.jpg](doc/img/171745109747_.pic.jpg)